Thursday, December 10, 2020

 Art by Carl Critchlow

-The other good bits are watching Dredd on the case in procedural mode, this time with a strong emphasis on the problem of human error, even within the all-powerful and ultra-disciplined Justice Dept. Themes that could, perhaps have been picked up by Dredd tales going forward, except that was never going to squeeze in around the build-up to 'Tour of Duty', which was in full swing both before and after this mini-epic ran.
+The other good bits are watching Dredd on the case in procedural mode, this time with a strong emphasis on the problem of human error, even within the all-powerful and ultra-disciplined Justice Dept. Themes that could, perhaps, have been picked up by Dredd tales going forward, except that was never going to squeeze in around the build-up to 'Tour of Duty', which was in full swing both before and after this mini-epic ran.

 It's also worth commenting on the ending.
 Mandroid, the original tale, ended with a full-on 80s action movie siege, complete with gunplay and vigorous murder.
 The sequel does have its action moments, and heavy use of rocket launchers and Hi-Ex ammo, but it all builds up to a deliberate act of non-violence.
 It absolutely makes thematic and character sense, but it's also inherently less fun to read than the more straightforward take of the first story.